FinalPhoenix/isTor/README.md

 This project provides an API to check if an IP address is a Tor exit node, retrieve all Tor exit nodes, and delete specific IP addresses from the list.
-The project uses Flask for the API, SQLite for data storage, Docker for containerization, and Terraform for deployment on AWS.
+The project uses Flask for the API, SQLite for data storage and Docker for containerization.

+(One day it might have terraform, but today is not that day.)